 A drain plug in the head compartment sole is provided to drain water that may accumulate on the head floor.

-This plug also keeps the aft bilge isolated from the head compartment.
-Remove this plug to drain water from the head sole only and reinstall.
+This plug keeps the aft bilge isolated from the head compartment and should be removed only to drain water from the head sole and be reinstalled when draining is complete.

-5.5 Plumbing System Maintenance
+5.5 Plumbing Systems Maintenance

 Information supplied with water system components, by the equipment manufacturers, is included with this manual.
-Refer to the information for additional operation and service information.
+Refer to this information for additional operation and service data.